 Repeated dose toxicity

-In repeat dose toxicity studies, with Lumeblue, no observed adverse effect level (NOAEL) was considered to be 600 mg/four days.
+In repeat dose toxicity studies, no observed adverse effect level (NOAEL) was considered to be 600 mg/four days.
 Therefore, effects in non-clinical studies were observed only at exposures considered sufficiently in excess of the maximum human exposure indicating little relevance to clinical use.

 Genotoxicity